 The Upper Pine River Fire Protection District Board of Directors developed a Strategic Plan in 2012 to create sustainability and bring an innovative service delivery model to the fire District.
 As the District has grown or evolved from a volunteer department, sophistication of accounting standard practices reflective of government accounting have been initiated.
 As part of projecting financial needs, a strategic planning process has been implemented.
-The District has been very successful in grant acquisitions that have allowed for accelerated increases in the reserve fund to a million dollars striving for a restricted reserve of 33% of the annual operating expenses.
-The District completed a revised and updated service plan in 2020.
+The district has been very successful in grant acquisitions that have allowed for accelerated increases in the reserve fund to a million dollars striving for a restricted reserve of 33% of the annual operating expenses.
+The district completed a revised and updated service plan in 2020.

-The District operates with certain fees for service events and collects ambulance revenue, response fees and the hazardous materials fees from users of this particular service delivery by the fire District.
-The District has implemented partnerships and business models to use surplus or excess resources within the District to generate revenue for the fire District.
-The District has recently purchased equipment that is in high demand for regional wildfire assignments and deployed a business model structuring short term lease for three years or less leaving the remaining life span of the vehicles to generate income on wildland fires.
-To ensure efficiencies and provide for a long-term vehicle replacement plan, the District has begun to sequester monies for replacement of the fleet and physical plant on an appropriate depreciation schedule to ensure timely and cost effective replace without incurring additional bond initiatives.
+The district operates with certain fees for service events and collects ambulance revenue, response fees and the hazardous materials fees from users of this service delivery by the fire District.
+The district has implemented partnerships and business models to use surplus or excess resources within the district to generate revenue for the fire District.
+The district has recently purchased equipment that is in high demand for regional wildfire assignments and deployed a business model structuring short term lease for three years or less leaving the remaining life span of the vehicles to generate income on wildland fires.
+To ensure efficiencies and provide for a long-term vehicle replacement plan, the district has begun to sequester monies for replacement of the fleet and physical plant on an appropriate depreciation schedule to ensure timely and cost effective replace without incurring additional bond initiatives.
 Surplus vehicles are being sold and the fleet is being right sized for efficiency of operations and reduced maintenance cost.
-Grants for a new ambulance were used in 2020 covering half the cost.
 Additional grants for a type 3 fire engine were from the Colorado Department of Local Affairs.